SIG-SDP: Sparse Interference Graph-Aided Semidefinite Programming for Large-Scale Wireless Time-Sensitive Networking: Introduction

 \section{Introduction}

 Emerging Industrial Internet of Things (IIoT) applications, including autonomous vehicles, factory automation and tactile internet, have driven the evolution of wireless networks \cite{sisinni2018industrial,vitturi2019industrial,hazra2021comprehensive}.
 In typical IIoT scenarios, as illustrated in Fig. \ref{fig:WTSN_factory}, multiple users (e.g., sensors) periodically transmit status updates to base stations (BSs) via the uplink of the wireless network \cite{nasrallah2018ultra}.
 These status updates follow deterministic packet arrival processes and demand stringent quality-of-service (QoS) requirements, including low latency and high reliability.
 Delayed or lost sensor updates can lead to inaccurate control decisions, potentially resulting in accidents \cite{3gpp.22.104}.
+For example, the missing sensor update on the chemical process temperature and pressure can cause the process to run out of control, leading to explosions and other catastrophic events \cite{zhao2024deep}; Similarly, the delayed/lost measurements on automated guided vehicles' surrounding environment can cause the vehicles to run into obstacles, leading to collisions and damages \cite{bostelman2014methods}.
 Wireless network technologies that support such traffic are referred to as wireless time-sensitive networking (WTSN) \cite{zanbouri2024comprehensive}.

 Existing WTSN approaches assign a separate time slot to each transmission to ensure transmission reliability \cite{khoshnevisan20195g,seijo2020w,sudhakaran2022wireless,candell2023scheduling,gu2021knowledge,yang2023detfed,zhou2024predictable}.
 Clearly, this slot assignment scheme will cause significant delays in large-scale networks because each user needs to wait for many other users' slots to end before transmitting.
-To reduce the delay, multiple users can share the same time slot, equivalently reducing the total number of slots needed.
-However, slot sharing causes inter-user interference, which decreases signal-to-interference-plus-noise ratios (SINR) and further increases decoding failures at receiving BSs.
-Thus, the challenge arises to find a slot assignment where concurrent user transmissions can be reliably received while minimizing the number of slots needed in WTSN.
+To reduce the delay to the next available slot, multiple users can share the same time slot.
+However, slot sharing inevitably causes inter-user interference in their transmissions, which decreases signal-to-interference-plus-noise ratios (SINR) and further increases decoding failures at receiving BSs, dramatically degrading the reliability of WTSN.
+Thus, the challenge arises to find a slot assignment where concurrent user transmissions can be reliably received while minimizing the number of slots that users need to wait in WTSN.

 Given that the above slot assignments in WTSN are discrete integers, the task of finding the optimal decisions can be formulated as an integer programming problem \cite{chang2009multicell,liang2018graph}.
 Though the problem is NP-hard, it can be relaxed as the one solvable within polynomial time complexity (w.r.t. the number of users) by approximating the integer decisions as continuous numbers \cite{subramanian2008minimum,gu2024graph}.
 For example, the integer decisions can be relaxed to a positive semidefinite (PSD) matrix whose values represent how likely each pair of users will be assigned to the same slot (i.e., how likely interference occurs between them).
 This reformulates the interference management task as a semidefinite programming (SDP) problem whose optimal solution (the optimal PSD matrix) can be rounded back to near-optimal assignments \cite{gu2024graph,goemans1995improved}.
 However, solving SDP remains time-consuming, especially with a large number of users in the network, leading to delayed solutions \cite{shi2015largeA}.
 As a result, the solvers ignore users' increasing interference during the solving time, e.g., when users move close to other users, causing low SINRs and decoding failures.
 Therefore, reducing the time spent on solving the interference management problem is crucial for ensuring the high reliability in WTSN.